jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-75-1.png" width="672" />

-Otherwise, we would have the following:
+Without the parentheses we would have the following:

 ```r